How Good is Yoshinobu Yamamoto? A Dive Into His Arsenal

 I debated whether to include this pitch in the breakdown considering he only throws a couple sweepers per game, but I wouldn’t be surprised to see him use it more stateside.
 It has the potential to be a devastating pitch, with a true sweeper shape at 12-14 inches of horizontal movement and little vertical break.

 A little over a third of MLB hitters swing from the left side while it is almost the complete opposite in the NPB.
-With sweepers generally being a far more effective pitch to righties than lefties, there simply was not as much need for it during Yamamoto’s NPB career.
+With sweepers generally being a far more effective pitch to righties than lefties, there could be more use of the slider for Yamamoto in MLB as he is likely to see right-handed hitters more than 5% more frequently.

-Likely seeing twice as many right-handed hitters in the Major Leagues could result in Yamamoto upping his usage of a pitch that looks like it has the potential to be above average or better.
+Yamamoto could up his usage of a pitch as a bridge between his upper 70s curveball and harder stuff in the low-to-mid 90 as it looks like it has the potential to be above average or better.

 Outlook